joeyx22lm/C_Code/README.md

 Factorial Function by both Iteration and Recursion .. ohh my lawd

 # PrimitiveRoot.php
-Function that finds if a is primitive root of p, i was feelin hot with the comments
+Function that finds if a is primitive root of p

 # hillcipher.java
 Java CLI program, encrypts plaintext file based on key file, with hill cipher.